 If your business meets global standards, it has a bigger chance to enter the global market successfully.
 For example, the standard is widely used in Europe.

-And though it has no legal force at the moment, it’s possible that PCI DSS may become obligatory for all e-merchants in the future.
+And though it has no legal force at the moment, it’s possible that PCI DSS requirement list may become obligatory for all e-merchants in the future.

 Online attacks may produce disastrous consequences: stolen money, hijacked accounts, damaged reputation and even lawsuits, as the Scripps Health incident showed us when the database with personal details of 150,000 patients was stolen, which resulted in a collective lawsuit against the company.